 What hours is the Reference Desk staffed?

 When classes are in session, the Library's Reference Desk hours are:

 When classes are not in session, ask at the Cushing Circulation Center for a Reference Librarian.

 How do I find books on a topic?

 Use the link to CYRIL, the computerized library catalog, on the Library's Web Page.
 Use the tabs to find a book by title, subject or author.
 If you do not find what you are looking for in CYRIL, or the title you want is unavailable, click on the ConnectNY link to search over a dozen libraries with 5.5 million items obtainable with speedy devivery.
+You can also try searching out Academic eBook Collection which contains over 120,000 tiles on a broad range of topics.
 Ask a Reference Librarian for assistance.

 How do I find articles on a topic?

 Use one of the online databases on the library's Research Databases page.
 The multidisciplinary databases such as ProQuest Central, and EBSCO Omnifile are good places to start.
 Ask a Reference Librarian for assistance.